 - There is no conclusive evidence that climate change is happening.
 This argument ignores the global body of scientific research demonstrating that climate change is happening.
-Alternatively, to counterbalance the overwhelming weight of climate science research, it selectively uses the relatively few inconclusive empirical studies conducted by credible scientists or work written by fellow skeptics but discredited by mainstream climate scientists.
+Alternatively, to counterbalance the overwhelming weight of climate science research, it selectively uses the relatively few inconclusive empirical studies conducted by credible scientists or work written by fellow deniers but discredited by mainstream climate scientists.

 - The changes in measured temperatures are part of the natural cycle.
-These skeptics are admitting that there is climate change, but not that it is anthropogenic.
+These deniers are admitting that there is climate change, but not that it is anthropogenic.
 On the surface, this argument is much more plausible than the first argument.
 However, climate scientists have gone to great lengths to develop methods that show how anthropogenic climate change rises above the natural signal (the so-called “fingerprinting” of climate change).
 Moreover, some of the more important natural cycles should be causing global cooling at present.

 - Climate change and CO2 are good.
 Skeptics who take this line of argument are acknowledging that climate change is happening, and that humans may be causing it.
 Instead, they extoll the virtues of climate change and are skeptical of potential negative impacts.
 For example, they claim that agriculture will benefit from higher temperatures, increased rainfall, expansion into northern latitudes, and the fertilization effect of CO2.
 Climate scientists, ecologists, and agronomists have shown that negative impacts far outweigh positive effects of climate change on agriculture.
 In fact, the weight of evidence suggests that negative impacts will swamp positive impacts in all sectors.